Organized by: Jennifer Cano, Dominic Else, Andrey Gromov, Siddharth Parameswaran, and Yizhi You

 which are a kind of geometric response of the system.
 A generic bulk-edge correspondence for these states is absent because, unlike on-site symmetries, crystal symmetries are typically broken on boundaries.
 In some instances, the usual correspondence is replaced by a “higher-order’’ correspondence between the d-dimensional bulk state and symmetry-preserving (d-2)-dimensional edges.
 Developing a systematic theory of such phases, and discovering physical examples, is an important open question.

 Several years ago, a conceptually new type of gapped phases was discovered.
 These phases are known as fracton phases, due to the presence of topologically non-trivial excitations that can only move on lower-dimensional submanifolds, or cannot move at all.
-Fracton phases challenge our notion of “topological order”, because the low-energy theory depends on some non-topological features of space.
-In fact, these phases also appear to have an intricate relationship with the geometry of the space where they reside.
+Like spatial symmetry-protected topological phases, fracton phases challenge our notion of what “topological order” means, because the low-energy theory depends on some non-topological features of space.
+In fact, these phases also appear to have a very complicated relationship with the geometry of the space where they reside.
+Intuitively, the exotic features of the excitations in these models can be viewed as stemming from a non-trivial interplay between translation symmetry and topological order.
 Alternatively, these phases can be viewed as higher-rank gauge theories obtained by gauging the subsystem symmetries — the symmetries which act along lower-dimensional subspaces.
 Fractons have attracted a broad interdisciplinary interest due to their potential relationship to lattice gauge theory, quantum computation and memory, elasticity, glassy dynamics and emergent gravity in condensed matter.